ksvan/node-red-contrib-komfovent/README.md

 - eaf is extract airflow in percentage

 ## Future
-Add support for more modes (fireplace, kitchen ventilation etc) Future plan is to add getting the values from the unit as well, but that kind of screen scraping isn't to motivating...
+Add support for more modes also with timers(fireplace, kitchen ventilation etc) Surfarcing the actual commands sent in the config node might also be relevant in the future, making them available for change by configuration.
-Surfarcing the actual commands sent in the config node might also be relevant in the future.
+For scraping, adding support to fetch which modes and controls are activated, other than actual fanspeed.
 Maybe adding support for specifically handling the modes implemented as toggle switches (auto, eco) and remove the toggle issue of the controller.
 But this has multiple quality/troubleshooting implications and would require scraping actual data from the controller first.

 ## Handling toggle switches
 Auto and eco mode is toggling the modes when called.
 If you call it once, auto mode is activated.
 Twice, and it falls back to last known standard mode (away, normal etc).
 This can be handled quite easily in node-red.
 Make a global context variable tracking if you have called it or not and use a switch or function node to implement your logic.
 My function node for this in an earlier implementation: